Charity Intelligence

 What we do

-The Ottawa Food Bank provides food to those in need throughout the city.
-The Ottawa Food Bank’s role in the community is to collect, purchase, grow, and distribute food to partner agencies who, in turn, provide food and support to clients each month.
+The Ottawa Food Bank’s role is to collect, purchase, grow, and distribute food to partner agencies who, in turn, provide food and support to clients each month.

-A client can visit a food bank once a month and we provide between three- and five-days’ worth of food.
+A client can visit their food bank once a month and we help to provide approximately a weeks’ worth of food and groceries.
 We also provide baby items, such as diapers, formula and baby food to new parents.

-Number of clients Year Difference over previous year Percentage difference over previous year
+Number of Client Visits Year Difference over previous year Percentage difference over previous year

 Methodology: The Hunger Count survey is sent out to food banks in February of each year by the provincial association, Feed Ontario.
 The data collected is generally demographic information, such as age, sex, household make up.
 It also includes some optional psychographic questions such as source of income, education, and housing type.